Landfill Gas Testing

-The convenience of landfill gas containment is one of its most positive attributes.
-Not only is LFG readily accessible, but its removal from landfills is a benefit to the environment.
-Landfills contain a variable mixture of organic gaseous compounds, some of which are contaminants and are occasionally radioactive.
+The convenience of landfill gas containment is one of its most positive attributes as an energy source.
+Not only is landfill gas readily accessible, but its removal from landfills is greatly beneficial to the environment.
+Landfills contain a variable mixture of organic gaseous compounds, some of which are contaminants or even occasionally radioactive.
 The heterogeneous nature of landfills makes them unpredictable, which adds an extra layer of difficulty to processing the desired gases.
-One particularly problematic gas is sulfur, the source of landfill gas odor.
+One particularly problematic gas is sulfur, a compound which also happens to be the primary source of landfill gas odor.

 Landfills produce large amounts of gases that are hazardous when they are released into the air.
 Fires, environmental contamination and even explosions can occur around landfills.
-For these reasons, certain state regulations require the periodic testing of the gas to ensure safety.
-By removing the gas entirely from the landfill, dangers can be avoided altogether.
-In this way, the utilization of LFG is the solution to an environmental safety problem and to the country’s current alternative fuel problem.
+For these reasons, certain state regulations require the periodic testing of landfill gas in order to ensure safety.
+By removing the gas entirely from the landfill, these dangers can be avoided altogether.
+The conversion of landfill gas to energy could end up being the solution to both an environmental safety issue and to the industry’s search for an alternative fuel source.

-To find out more about the PDC’s analytical capabilities, please contact Pros Bennett at 207-949-4176.
-After scheduling your work, please visit our Shipping Information and Sample Submission pages and fill out our Gas Sample Submission Form.
+To find out more about the PDC’s analytical capabilities, contact Pros Bennett, our Managing Director.
+After scheduling your work, visit our Shipping Information and Sample Submission pages and fill out our Gas Sample Submission Form.